yozaner1324/spring-data-geode-examples/server-config-examples/expiration/README.md

 ## Running the example

 Once you've found the example you wish to run, simply run one of the tests from your IDE.
 All three tests should produce the same output.

+NOTE: Inorder to see output, you must change the loglevel from "error" to "info" in the `logback.xml` file located under src/test/resources.